 A study of the fundamental processes in reading and the procedures for teaching reading in middle and senior high school subject areas.
 Practicum experiences of twenty hours required.
+Prerequisite: Acceptance into Teacher Education Program.

 Topics not included in the regular catalog, usually treated in a lecture/discussion or project-based format.
 May be taken more than once if subject matter varies sufficiently.
+Prerequisite: Acceptance into Teacher Education Program.